openbank/openbank/v1/counterpartymetadata/all.md

 | 404    | Returned when the resource is not found.                                               |
 | 500    | Returned when an unexpected error occured on the server side.                          |

-## Retrieve other account metadata information
+## Retrieve other account metadata information {#method-get-getotheraccountmetadata}

 Retrieve information about the other account metadata specified by the ID